How to register a domain name and get web hosting

 To activate the private registration, click the Protect my privacy box.

-What is the difference between hosting and a domain?
-While a domain is basically the name of your website, hosting is like an actual home where your website lives.
+What is the difference between web hosting and a domain?
+While a domain is basically the name of your website, hosting is where your website lives.
 Hosting a website means that you have a space where you store all the code, files, images, texts and everything else that makes up your website.

 Websites are stored and hosted on specialized computers called servers.
 There are many different types of hosting.
 The most common and also the most affordable option chosen by many personal or small-sized business websites is called shared hosting.
 It’s used by websites with modest requirements allowing them to share the server space with other similar websites.
 The technical details of shared hosting are usually taken care of by the host.